S

 We get used to everything, even not seeing something obvious.

 Seeing life correctly is the starting point for doing what works.
-It elevates the mind and energizes the brain.

-It is utterly important to see correctly.
+It is of utmost importance to see correctly.

-If we see wrong, we act wrong.
+If we see wrong, we act wrongly.

 Selected